-The RICH’L shopping centre in Waterloo, Belgium, is undergoing a major redevelopment to be more sustainable and to enhance shopping experience.
-It is operated by Redevco, a real estate investment management company.
-The shopping centre redevelopment project entered the final phase in January 2022.
+The RICH’L shopping centre in Waterloo, Belgium, has undergone a major redevelopment to make the centre more sustainable and enhance the overall shopping experience.

-Built in the 1970s, the shopping centre was renamed RICH’L, after its address (Drève Richelle), in the same month.
+The redevelopment project was announced in January 2022.
+The shopping centre was renamed RICH’L, after its address (Drève Richelle), in the same month.

-The site layout was reimagined to accommodate mixed commercial plans as part of the redevelopment.
+The site’s layout was reimagined to accommodate mixed commercial plans as part of the redevelopment.
 The final phase of redevelopment began in August 2021 and the project was completed in October 2022.

 Location of RICH’L shopping centre

-The RICH’L mall is situated on Drève Richelle 6, Waterloo, in Belgium.
-Shoppers can reach RICH’L by buses, as well as by car and bicycle.
+The RICH’L centre is situated on Drève Richelle 6, Waterloo, Belgium.
+Shoppers can reach RICH’L by bus, car, and bicycle.

 Details of the RICH’L shopping centre redevelopment

-The first phase of the multi-phase redevelopment project started in 2018.
-The second phase of the project involved the demolition of the Auto 5 garage, and replacing it with a new building housing new tenants such as AS Adventure, Maisons du Monde, and Chaussures Delcambe.
+The first phase of the multiphase redevelopment project started in 2018.
+The second phase of the project involved the demolition of the Auto 5 garage and replacement with a new building with new tenants such as AS Adventure, Maisons du Monde, and Chaussures Delcambe.

-The Quick and Pizza Hut restaurants at the shopping centre were demolished and three new pavilions were created to accommodate Pizza Hut, Burger King, and Medi-Market.
+The Quick and Pizza Hut restaurants at the shopping centre were demolished and three new pavilions were created to accommodate new Pizza Hut, Burger King, and Medi-Market stores.

 The former large Brico store was demolished as part of the final phase.
 It was moved to BIX shopping centre, in Waterloo.
-A new building will be constructed in its place to house several new stores.
+A new building was constructed in its place to house several new stores.

-The central square will house a food and beverage pavilion.
-A 1,000m² (10,763.9ft²) free-standing building will be occupied by new ING bank offices.
+The central square houses a food and beverage pavilion.
+A 1,000m² free-standing building occupied by new ING bank offices was also developed.

-Furthermore, the project included the refurbishment of the car parking area at the site to increase parking spaces.
-The shopping centre’s parking spaces will increase to 700, along with eight charging stations for electric vehicles, upon completion.
+Furthermore, the project included the refurbishment of the car park area at the site to increase parking spaces.
+The shopping centre’s parking spaces were increased to 714.

 Stores at the RICH’L shopping complex

-The existing tenants within the shopping complex are from different categories including pharmaceutical, food, and home decor.
+The existing tenants within the shopping complex are from different categories including from the pharmaceutical, food, and home decor sectors.

-The stores include Brico, Lunch Garden, Carrefour, Tip Top Couture, Fast & Clean, Maisons du Monde, Burger King, AS Adventure, Pizza Hut, Medi-Market, Shell petrol station, and The Box.
+The stores include Brico, Lunch Garden, Carrefour, Tip Top Couture, Fast & Clean, Maisons du Monde, Burger King, AS Adventure, Pizza Hut, Medi-Market, Shell, and The Box.

-New tenants that signed up to open their stores at the shopping complex include Intersport, a sporting goods retailer; 4 Murs, a home décor brand; Ville Neuve, a fashion and accessories brand; and Komini, an amusement park for children up to 12 years of age.
+New tenants at the shopping complex include sporting goods retailer Intersport, home decor brand 4 Murs, fashion brand Ville Neuve, and Komini, an indoor amusement park for children up to 12 years of age.

 Sustainability features at RICH’L shopping centre

-Several measures are being implemented to make the site and the buildings sustainable, as part of Redevco’s ambitions to achieve carbon-free operations across its portfolio by 2040.
+Several measures were implemented to make the site and the buildings sustainable, as part of Redevco’s ambitions to achieve carbon-free operations across its portfolio by 2040.

-The shopping complex site features indigenous plant species and RICH’L incorporates sustainable materials in its construction.
-It is also implementing initiatives such as thermal insulation, natural lighting, green roofs, waste management, and rainwater reuse.
+RICH’L incorporated sustainable materials and recyclable construction materials for the construction of the building.
+It also implemented initiatives such as thermal insulation, natural lighting, green roofs, waste management, and the reuse of rainwater.

-The site has 8,265m² of green roofs and is installed with approximately 2,300 solar panels on the rooftop, to generate 790,000kWh of clean energy a year.
-The produced clean electricity is expected to be the equivalent of the energy required to power 226 households.
-The plan is to supply the generated solar power to the tenants to meet their energy needs.
+The site has 8,265m² of green roofs and is installed with approximately 2,300 solar panels on its rooftop to generate 790,000kWh of clean energy a year.
+The produced clean electricity is equivalent of the energy required to power 226 households.

-The tenants have also committed to implement measures to reduce their impact on the environment.
+The tenants have also committed to implement measures to reduce their own impact on the environment.

-The Medi-Market and Pizza Hut units were made of wood, which allows the structures to be completely dismantled and reused.
+The Medi-Market and Pizza Hut units are made of wood, which allows the structures to be completely dismantled and reused in the future.

-Redevco is targeting BREEAM-In-Use ‘Excellent’ certification for all the new buildings within the shopping centre site.
+Redevco is targeting the BREEAM-In-Use ‘Excellent’ certification for all of the new buildings within the shopping centre site.